evolvingweb/sitediff/README.md

   SiteDiff allows you to specify a username and password, by using a URL like `http://user:pass@example.com`.

-  There is also an option to ignore untrusted certificates by specifying an `--insecure` flag.
+  There is also an option to ignore untrusted certificates by using the `--insecure` flag.

 * **Running inside containers**